 I love to talk shop.
 Whether that’s business, craft, or the writer’s life, I enjoy the exchange of ideas.
 Every time I teach a workshop, I hope to learn from the participants as much as they learn from me.
 We dissect craft with the enthusiasm of a surgeon with a scalpel.

 If you want to learn, discuss, and exchange ideas, drop me a line.
-I’ve presented to my amazing local tribe at the Mid-Michigan Romance Writers of America chapter, at the Festival du Roman Feminine in France, and everywhere in between.
+I’ve presented to my amazing local tribe at the Michigan Romance Writers, at the Festival du Roman Feminine in France, and everywhere in between.
 (True story, I was in PARIS in APRIL and it was AMAZING).

 I can’t wait to talk shop in more cities!